10 Most Popular TED Talks Of All Time That You Should Watch

 According to the organisation’s official website, TED.com is a “clearinghouse of free knowledge from the world’s most inspired thinkers — and a community of curious souls to engage with ideas and each other, both online and at TED and TEDx events around the world, all year long.”

-Among its many programmes and initiatives, TED Talks is dedicated to sharing knowledge through short talks and presentations.
+Among its many programmes and initiatives, the event is dedicated to sharing knowledge through short talks and presentations.
 These are filmed at flagship TED conferences, independent TEDx events, partner events and salons held in the NYC World Theater, US.

 Over the many years, learned personalities from various disciplines and cultures have taken the TED stage to impart knowledge that matters, leaving viewers enlightened by the end of their lectures.